Bafour: History

 "During the more humid period from c.
 1450 or 1500 to c.
 1600. the lands of the central and northern Gibla came to be settled once again, this time apparently by Bafur villagers.
 Bafur place-names and desert traditions about the Bafur survive, but little else.
 The ethnic identity of the Bafur apparently was transformed in the period before the late seventeenth century and absorbed into the ethnic categories of Wolof, Berber, and Fula, and thus remains somewhat mysterious."

-According to Webb's study of oral traditions, from 1600 to 1850, in the pre-colonial period, there was a well-established commercial route between communities of the Senegambia reaching north to the Western Sahara and Mauritania.
-Over four centuries before that, Arabs mixed with Bafur and Berber Masufa in Wadan, in present-day Western Sahara.
-A group known as Idaw al-Hajj ("sons of pilgrims" in Hassaniya) gradually settled in trading areas of northwestern Senegal, from where they dominated the gum arabic trade, as well as shipment of grain from the Wolof region to the Bidan (white North Africans), and trade between Wolofs and the Maghreb for horses for their military campaigns.
-As is common among trading peoples, over time intermarriage had taken place between the Idaw al-Hajj and Wolof peoples, and the northerners gradually became assimilated into the sub-Saharan African community, including the use of Wolof as their language.
+According to Webb's study of oral traditions, from 1600 to 1850, there was a well-established commercial route between communities of the Senegambia — reaching north to the Western Sahara and Mauritania.
+More than four centuries prior, Arabs mixed with Bafur and Berber Masufa in Wadan, in present-day Mauritania.
+A group known as Idaw al-Hajj ("sons of pilgrims" in Hassaniya) gradually settled in trading areas of northwestern Senegal, from where they dominated the gum Arabic trade, as well as shipment of grain from the Wolof region to the Bidan, and trade between Wolofs and the Maghreb for horses for their military campaigns.
+As is common among trading peoples, over time intermarriage had taken place between the Idaw al-Hajj people and the Wolof people, and northerners gradually became assimilated into the sub-Saharan African community, including the use of Wolof as their language.